juniorsundarCasual/TGT/vault/volume-3.chapter-215.md

 [Moving back to our discussion, it makes sense why you chose this soul given his expertise in teaching, his penchant to assist the weak and moderate intelligence.
 However, I am intrigued as to why you chose this soul in particular?
 Knowing your modus operandi, there must have been additional factors in play here?]

 (As a matter of fact, there were.
 You see, after applying the aforementioned filters as search parameters, I was left with 34201 possible qualified souls.
 However, this only applied when evaluated from a rational point-of-view.
 You see, no two mortal souls can be the same, even if their growth environments are identical, or if they are from the same biological mating pair, the growth trajectory of the newborn soul can deviate greatly after a certain point in time.
-Hence my next challenge was to determine which of the 34021 possible entities stood a chance in accomplishing the task.)
+Hence, my next challenge was to determine which of the 34021 possible entities stood a chance in accomplishing the task.)

 [That notion seems rife with uncertainties.]